Who understands this mystery? Even the angels are baffled!

 Why I defended him I don’t know for sure.

 But I understood.
-Jesus was murdered out of the envy and jealousy of the Pharisees.
-He didn’t deserve to die like this, but He was hated, and who can confront these religious men without becoming a victim.
+He was being murdered out of envy and jealousy.
+He didn’t deserve to die like this, but the powers that be hated him, and who can confront these religious men without becoming a victim.
 Jesus had repeatedly crossed the line, so now they were now putting him to death.
 It seemed evil was really winning today.

 I saw the soldiers throwing dice for Jesus’ clothes.
 He was now being mocked by them as well, even as he was dying on a brutal cross.